xhyrom/discord-datamining/data/blog-posts/how-discord-creates-insights-from-trillions-of-data-points/content.md

             <h3><strong>Testing:</strong></h3>
             <p>We wanted people to be able to test while developing new tables, so we implemented the following:</p>
             <ul role="list">
-                <li>For local development, people are able to use a command-line interface (CLI) to load up the real table configurations and validate dependencies across the entire DAG. </li>
+                <li>For local development, people are able to use a command-line interface (CLI) to load up the real table configurations and validate dependencies across the entire DAG.&nbsp;</li>
-                <li>From the CLI, people can also create test versions of their tables on shadow production data to verify table output. </li>
+                <li>From the CLI, people can also create test versions of their tables on shadow production data to verify table output.&nbsp;</li>
                 <li>Once a pull request is created, continuous integration (CI) deploys all new tables to a shadow production environment so that people are able to validate their changes again with real data before merging the pull request.<br></li>
             </ul>
             <h3><strong>Automation:</strong></h3>
             <p>In Version Two of Derived, the table’s metadata was tracked in Airflow, resulting in a number of manual steps during data maintenance operations (e.g. a backfill required pausing the DAG, running the operation, and then syncing the actual state of the table with Airflow metadata).<br></p>
-            <p>To automate data operations we moved table state tracking out of Airflow and into a metadata log so that Derived could independently decide when to repair, rebuild, and add data to tables. </p>
+            <p>To automate data operations we moved table state tracking out of Airflow and into a metadata log so that Derived could independently decide when to repair, rebuild, and add data to tables.&nbsp;</p>
             <p>More detailed state tracking at the table level also unlocks parallel computations so that a parent process doesn’t block while sequencing and scheduling 900+ tables, all tables can run concurrently and as frequently as desired to keep derived insights consistent across the data warehouse and up-to-date with data sources.
-Each table updater is deployed as its own Kubernetes Pod:  when a pod starts up, it runs through the following steps:<br></p>
+Each table updater is deployed as its own Kubernetes Pod:&nbsp; when a pod starts up, it runs through the following steps:<br></p>
             <figure style="max-width:1705pxpx" class="w-richtext-align-fullwidth w-richtext-figure-type-image">
                 <div><img src="https://assets-global.website-files.com/5f9072399b2640f14d6a2bf4/619593436eb329754b290b1e_Derived_Blog_Post_-_3-_artistic_8.png" loading="lazy" alt=""></div>
             </figure>
             <p>The metadata log is available in BigQuery and enables detailed monitoring, performance analysis, and data lineage.
-It  answers monitoring questions like <em>When was the table last updated?
+It&nbsp; answers monitoring questions like <em>When was the table last updated?
 How recent is the data in the table</em>?
 For performance analysis, we join the metadata log to the BigQuery information_schema for query execution details; and to report on metrics for each table.
 Data lineage can be obtained from the metadata log by tracking predecessor dependencies when tables are updated, so the entire lineage can be re-constructed by traversing the metadata log.<br></p>
             <h3><strong>Powering Discord Features:</strong></h3>
             <p>Up until now, Derived operated only on BigQuery datasets (a data warehouse designed for big data processing) that frequently has query response times greater than one second.
 In order to power application features the response times needed to be much faster, especially for machine learning features where the application flow is: receive a user request, query multiple Derived datasets to create a feature set, make a prediction and respond to the user within one second.
 For this we added a new configuration option on Derived to automatically export from BigQuery to <a href="https://www.scylladb.com/">Scylla</a> so that the Derived dataset would be available in a database designed for high-performance queries in online systems.</p>
             <h2>Conclusion<br></h2>
             <p>We’ve been running Version Three in production for over a year now and have accomplished the original seven goals we set out to achieve...</p>
             <p> ✔️ Table updates should run as soon as new data is available (but no sooner!)<br> ✔️ Maintains an audit trail of mutations to derived datasets.<br> ✔️ Includes primitives for powering data lineage and data catalog tooling.<br> ✔️ Modifications to the DAG should be self-serve and intuitive for stakeholder teams like engineering, data science, and machine learning.<br> ✔️ Aware of data access controls and provides scalable data governance policy enforcement.<br> ✔️ Able to automatically export derived data to production datastores for use in Discord’s user-facing product.<br> ✔️ Simple and easy to operate in the context of Discord’s environment.<br></p>
             <p>... but the journey is far from over, there are now thousands of tables in production and the team often receives feedback and suggestions from engaged people internally who are using Derived to build out very complex data sets.
-The system processes petabytes of data daily from trillions of data points and we continue to  improve the performance and feature set of Derived.
-We are working on a Version Four now -- we’re very creative with our project names around here --  and look forward to sharing further insights on the iterations to come.</p>
+The system processes petabytes of data daily from trillions of data points and we continue to&nbsp; improve the performance and feature set of Derived.
+We are working on a Version Four now -- we’re very creative with our project names around here --&nbsp; and look forward to sharing further insights on the iterations to come.</p>
             <p>Whew!
 That was a lot of information and quite the adventure for the team!
 If working with massive data sets strikes a chord with you, we invite you to check out our <a href="https://discord.com/jobs?team=data">jobs</a> page and apply!<br></p>
         </div>
     </div>